Pinaka multi-barrel rocket launcher: ELRGR

+For the LRGR 120, ARDE is developing a modular ignition system to increase range, fuel efficiency, and reduce rocket reloading time.
+In order to lessen the rocket's weight while in flight, it is made to detach from the rocket after launch.

 Ramjet propulsion

 A group of researchers led by Lieutenant General P.R.
 Shankar, a professor in the aerospace department at IIT Madras and the former Director General of Artillery for the Indian Army Combat and Combat Support Arms, are developing ramjet propulsion technology that will be incorporated into the Pinaka rockets.
 It is anticipated that the range of 210–214 mm rocket will increase at 225–250 km with the addition of ramjet propulsion, all the while preserving the operational flexibility of the system.

+The development is expected to begin soon as of January 2026.
+The system will enhance the BM-21 Agnibaan's range from 40 km to 80 km and LRGR-120's range to 250 km.
+The development for BM-21 rockets is expected to span between March 2026 and 2028-end The design will then be transferred to a company for production.
+This will be followed by development for the Pinaka variant.

 Air Force and Navy variants

 In February 2025, it was reported that DRDO has commenced development of Pinaka variant for naval and air force applications.
 The DRDO has already received the Provisional Staff Qualitative Requirements (PSQR) from the Navy.
 The naval variant with a range of 75 km is to be flight tested in 2025 and will have underwater applications including submarine countermeasures.
 The Air Force also intends to operate surface-to-surface variants as a cost-effective alternative to Pralay missile as well as an air-to-surface variant for integration on the Mirage-2000, HAL Tejas and the Su-30MKI.